guardian/jr-api-gateway-workshop/TutorialWeek3.md

 # Congratulations!
 You made it to week 3.
-So far, this workshop has been a "follow the steps" kind of exercise, so for the final week, we are going to try have a go by ourselves.
+So far, this workshop has been a "follow the steps" kind of exercise, so for this week, we are going to try have a go by ourselves.

 # Part 1